 I started at the Open University in 2019, having previously worked at the universities of Southampton, Oxford, St Andrews and Antwerp.

 I received my PhD in 2011 from Birkbeck, University of London.
-My thesis was at the intersection of aesthetics, social epistemology and philosophy of mind, and concerned the epistemic status of pictorial representation; in short: how we learn about the world through pictures, as opposed to first-hand (via direct perception) or at second-hand (via the words of other people).
+My thesis was at the intersection of aesthetics, social epistemology and philosophy of mind, and concerned the epistemic status of pictorial representation; in short: how we learn about the world through pictures, as opposed to first-hand experience (via direct perception) or at second-hand (via the words of other people).
 My PhD was supported by the inaugural British Society of Aesthetics PhD Studentship and a Royal Institute of Philosophy Jacobsen Fellowship.

 Following my PhD, my research has moved into the philosophies of mind, perception, psychology and psychiatry.
 I'm currently writing a book on mental imagery and most of my current research concerns the roles played by imagery in human cognition.
 Some representative publications in this area include: